RoseCup

 • In this position you can either use the RoseCup yourself or with the assistance of a carer or support person.

-We recommend using the following attachments with your RoseCup, while you are in a seated position.
+We recommend using the following attachments with your RoseCup, while in a seated position.

 Reclining